SzymonNadbrzezny/nextjs-coding-challenge/README.md

 1. Updating the current URL table sort, so we get the same sorting results when the page gets refreshed.
 1. And adding anything else that you think will be useful for the user...

-_Note: There are no formal "UX" designs for this exercise, so it's okay if it doesn't look polished._
+_Note: There are no formal "UX" designs for this exercise, so it's okay if it doesn't look polished.
+Hint: there are many ready libraries so you don't have to write UI from scratch._

 ## Realtime APIs